phobos2077/fo2_ecco/docs/ecco_readme.txt

 So basically, you get 2x maximum damage with 100% skill, 3x damage with 200% and so on.
 It only affects maximum damage.
 - Stats for throwing weapons were improved to make them more useful.
 - Throwing Axe - new weapon was added.
 It's a more powerful replacement for throwing knife for mid-late game combat.
 Can be bought later in game.
-- Molotov Cocktail, while still making visual explosion like frag grenade, now actually inflicts fire damage and does not knockback targets (it's not explosion after all).
+- Molotov Cocktail now inflicts fire damage and does not knockback targets.

 > MELEE & UNARMED: